Israaelhouch/AutomatingLinkedin/README.md

 Before running the tool, make sure you have:

-- "skills.csv" file  in the same directory ("skills_data.py" not important it was used to create "skills.csv" file )
+- "skills.csv" file  in the same directory

 Unneeded files:
 - "skills_data.py" file was used to create "skills.csv" file